QuantEcon/lecture-source-jl/rst_files/dynamic_programming/smoothing.rst

 In :doc:`optimal taxation in an LQ economy<lqramsey>` and :doc:`recursive optimal taxation <opt_tax_recur>`, we study **complete-markets** models in which the government recognizes that it can manipulate  Arrow securities prices

-In :doc:`optimal taxation with incomplete markets <amss>`, we study an **incomplete-markets** model in which the government  manipulates asset prices
+In :doc:`optimal taxation with incomplete markets <../dynamic_programming_squared/amss>`, we study an **incomplete-markets** model in which the government  manipulates asset prices